johnbender/jqm-rails/README.md

     rm -Rf jqm-rails

-But any dependencies that you installe globally will have to be cleaned up manually.
+But any dependencies that you install globally (eg, sqlite3) will have to be cleaned up manually.

 ## Notes